smedeiros-academic/mangrove_roughness_2023/README.md

 The Leave-One-Out Cross-Validation procedure for training the random forest with and without the mangrove sites is in Mangrove_LOOCV.ipynb.

 Lastly, the notebook used to plot the point cloud figures is z0_Figures.ipynb.

+If you use any of the processing scripts, notebooks, or the point clouds, please cite the following paper:

+Citation forthcoming...